helidon-io/helidon/docs/se/config/supported-formats.md

 #### Using the git Config Source

-To read configuration from a git source, your application uses the [`GitConfigSourceBuilder`][gitconfigsourcebuilder].
+To read configuration from a git source, your application uses the [`GitConfigSourceBuilder`][gitconfigsourceb].

 Use git config source: